Innlandet Hospital Trust

-Innlandet Hospital is a health trust which covers the counties of Hedmark and Oppland of Norway.
-The health trust consists of 10 divisions with services over 41 sites in Hedmark and Oppland.
-The hospital's institution lies in Brumunddal, in Ringsaker municipality, north of Hamar.
+Innlandet Hospital is a health trust which covers Innlandet county in Norway.
+The health trust consists of 10 divisions with services over 41 sites throughout the county.
+The hospital is headquartered in the town of Brumunddal in Ringsaker Municipality, just north of Hamar.
 It is owned by Southern and Eastern Norway Regional Health Authority.

 Hospital structure

 Innlandet Hospital consists of six somatic hospitals, which first and foremost deal with physical ailments, and two psychiatric hospitals which deal with various mental disorders.

 Across these hospitals, the decentralised services of both mental and somatic illnesses can be found.